WHERE TO EAT AUTHENTIC COCIDO MADRILEÑO IN MADRID

 Taberna de la Daniela

-Taberna de la Daniela has four locations across Madrid that serve up cocido and other traditional dishes to the masses.
-While the menu here has a variety of dishes, most that stop in head straight for the 3-course cocido.
-This classic tavern is a fun place where a mix of tourists and locals convene to taste the city’s favorite dish.
+Taberna de la Daniela has four locations across Madrid that serve cocido and other traditional dishes.
+While the menu here has a variety of dishes, most customers go straight for the 3-course cocido.
+This classic tavern is a fun place where a mix of tourists and locals gather and enjoy.

 Address: Calle de Cuchilleros, 9